teresaliu20/hacktech2017/README.md

 # iRoamba
-## A web dashboard for the iRobot Create 2 Roomba.
+#### A web dashboard for the iRobot Create 2 Roomba.
-## Created by Nishir Shelat, Teresa Liu, Daniel Koo, and Ethan Yu
+Created during HackTech 2017 at California Institute of Technology.

+## Our Team
+- Nishir Shelat
+- Teresa Liu
+- Daniel Koo
+- Ethan Yu

 ## What it does